Viewing lectures online:

 If you are using a computer at your company, their network may have a firewall that does not allow video through.
 Try contacting your company’s network administrator to confirm this.
 This may be the case if you can watch it from home, but not from a work computer.
 Your system admin may be able to give you Proxy Server settings that can be changed in the Windows Media Player “Options” window, under the “Network” tab.
-Otherwise, try a personal computer that connects to the Internet via your home or cellular network.
+Otherwise, try a personal computer or mobile device that connects to the Internet via your home or cellular network.

 How do I control the video?

 Play and pause the video using the video controls at the bottom of the main window.
 Jump to sections in the video by moving the scroll bar located below the video window.
 You can also click on a thumbnail at the bottom to jump to a particular area in the presentation.

 Click the icons at the top right of the screen to switch the video and slide screens, or to make the main window full-screen.

 Why do I have a lot of buffering or choppy audio/video?